jebissey/MyClub/README.md

 ## How to customize

+- You must update the webmaster accout (webmaster@myclub.foo : admin1234)
+- Create your grouups with their authorizations
+- Create your event types with their attributes
+- Create your navigation bar
 - Change WebSite/app/Images/home.png with your 48x48 image.
 - Change WebSite/app/Images/logo.png with yours.
 - Change WebSite/app/Images/favicon.ico with yours.